THE BIG GUN

-Looking back, I do not know what my motivation was for signing up an internship.
+Looking back, I do not know what my motivation was for signing up for an internship.
 It was not, after all, required of us.
 In fact, at UP Law, what was required was the on-the-job internship at our own Office of Legal Aid (OLA) which was for two semesters usually taken during the senior year.
-So, it wasn’t like I had to take the OSG internship to meet some requirement.
+So, it was not like I had to take the OSG internship to meet some requirement.

 Perhaps it was the boredom that drove me.
 Law school can really be boring contrary to the Paper Chase storyline or to any TV show out there on law school.
 By 3rd year, the wide-eyed amazement in my eyes have been replaced with the routinary look on law books to be read and cases to be digested.
 Just how much of these exactly do we have to go through?

 So here I was, braving the outside world wanting to test my mettle.
 For sure, I already studied 3 years of law school.
 I should be able to do some legal stuff already.